-45-59.99 credits Level 4

-60-89.99 credits Level 5

-90 credits or more Level 6
+0-44.99 credits Level A 45 credits or more Level B

 Students holding regionally accredited Associate of Arts (A.A.) or Bachelor's degrees, or transferring completed Minnesota Transfer Curriculum (MNTC) programs, are not categorized according to these numerical levels.